 Whether you have been referred to a financial advisor by a friend or family member or have found one using our Find a CFP® Professional tool, be sure to interview the advisors you are considering to find the one who is the best fit for you.

-Ask about the credentials your planner holds, and learn how they stay up to date with current changes and developments in the financial planning field.
-CFP® professionals expand their knowledge and stay informed through mandatory continuing education courses.
+Ask about the credentials your advisor holds, and learn how he or she stays up to date with current changes and developments in the financial planning field.
+CFP® professionals commit to CFP Board to expand their knowledge and stay informed through mandatory continuing education.